jupyterlab/jupyter-collaboration/docs/source/configuration.md

 # The YStore class to use for storing Y updates (default: JupyterSQLiteYStore).
 jupyter lab --YDocExtension.ystore_class=pycrdt.store.TempFileYStore

+# Relocate the YStore SQLite database (default: '.jupyter_ystore.db' in the launch directory).
+# Useful when the launch directory is read-only, under version control, or shared between users.
+jupyter lab --SQLiteYStore.db_path=/path/to/ystore.db

+# Relocate the collaboration session store
+# (default: '<server_root_dir>/.jupyter/collaboration_sessions.json').
+# Useful for the same reasons as above, or to keep the launch directory free of generated state.
+jupyter lab --YDocExtension.session_store_path=/path/to/sessions.json
 ```

 There is an experimental feature that is currently only supported by the